aiskendi/pencarimovie-downloader/README.md

 ### Termux (Android)

-The Google Play version of Termux is outdated and will not work correctly.
+The Google Play version of Termux will not work correctly.
 Install Termux from the official GitHub releases page instead: https://github.com/termux/termux-app/releases

 For most modern Android phones with ARM64 CPUs, this APK should work: https://github.com/termux/termux-app/releases/download/v0.118.3/termux-app_v0.118.3+github-debug_arm64-v8a.apk